subnetmasked/certcheckr/README.md

 ## Development

-This software is developed and maintained by Ishøj Municipality's IT department for internal use.
+This software is developed for internal use in a municipal IT environment.
+It provides certificate expiration monitoring and notification capabilities.

 ## License